-Some cardholders do not like having to keep track of bonus categories of spending that change each quarter, and some cardholders find it burdensome to have to activate the 5% categories, they aren’t automatically enrolled.
-Earning 1% cash back on purchases outside the bonus categories is no longer considered very competitive, now that there are other cards offering 1.5%-2% rewards as cash back or travel statement credits.
+Some cardholders do not like having to keep track of bonus categories of spending that change each quarter, and some cardholders find it burdensome to have to activate the 5% categories, rather than being automatically enrolled.
+Earning 1% cash back on purchases outside the bonus categories is no longer considered very competitive, now that there are other cards offering 1.5% to 2% rewards as cash back or travel statement credits.

 Is the Chase Freedom a Good Match for You?

 Here’s something to keep in mind before you apply for the Chase Freedom – or any credit card, for that matter: Check with the issuer to be sure you meet their credit guidelines.
 If you’re not sure of your credit standing, now is a good time to check it.
-There are many ways to see your credit scores for free — including through Credit.com, which offers two credit scores for free and updates them every 30 days so you can watch for any changes.
+Credit.com offers two credit scores for free and updates them every 14 days so you can watch for any changes.

 Can you create a reminder to activate the bonus categories?

 Yes, you can create activation reminders for text or email by going to chase.com/freedom.